-And then yesterday — eureka! — I found a small bulb tucked into a corner of the tiny camping supplies section of a newly-discovered grocery store near my flat.
+Yesterday, I found a small bulb tucked into a corner of the tiny camping supplies section of a newly-discovered grocery store near my flat.
 I walked home, fitted it into the socket at the end of a somewhat-precariously-dangling wire fixture in the bathroom, and suddenly the room was flooded with pure, sweet, full-bodied light.
-The bathroom — and my smile — lit up brighter than either had in a week.
+The bathroom, and my smile, lit up brighter than either had in a week.

 It’s a little thing, replacing a light bulb.
-But it can be huge when you’ve reset your expectations — in this case, to showering in the dark — resulting in a small solution that makes a huge impact.
+But it can be huge when you’ve reset your expectations, resulting in a small solution that makes a huge impact.

 This is part of why I don’t live in fancy apartments all the time, and why I don’t eat out at high-end restaurants for every meal.
 If I get accustomed to the best, anything less than ideal will be disappointing.

-If I keep my standards balanced in the middle — acclimating myself sometimes to the best and sometimes to the not-so-best available — then those four-star restaurants and fancy flats will still have the power to surprise me and light up my smile with their wonderfulness.
+If I keep my standards balanced in the middle, acclimating myself sometimes to the best and sometimes to the not-so-best available, then those high-end restaurants and fancy flats will still have the power to surprise me and light up my smile with their wonderfulness.

 Stay in a dark room long enough and eventually you’ll be able to see, and you’ll still appreciate the light when it’s turned on.
 Spend your entire life in a fully-lit room and the darkness will be terrifying and unfamiliar and seem like the worst thing that could possibly happen.